Skip to content

 Project Overview

-In the modern theater of cyber warfare, Military ICT (Information and Communication Technology) infrastructures are subjected to increasingly sophisticated, coordinated, and rapid cyber-attacks.
-The sheer volume and complexity of these threats often overwhelm traditional, human-in-the-loop incident response protocols.
-Delay in detection, analysis, and response can lead to catastrophic breaches of sovereign defense networks.
+Military ICT (Information and Communication Technology) infrastructures are exposed to increasingly sophisticated, coordinated and fast-moving cyberattacks.
+The volume and complexity of these threats can overwhelm traditional incident response workflows.
+Delays in detection, analysis and response increase risk for critical defense networks.

 EU-GUARDIAN directly addresses this challenge by researching and developing an Artificial Intelligence (AI) baseline designed to operate and automate significant portions of the cyber defense incident management process.